jackmaden/philosophybreak/src/pages/articles/kant-transcendental-idealism-the-copernican-revolution-of-philosophy/index.md

 But for Kant, this cannot be so: the mind cannot be blank.
 For experience to be possible at all, the mind must be equipped with certain potentialities for understanding.

-Indeed, our experience of the world, Kant explains in his 1781 epic <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/gp/product/0140447474/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140447474&linkId=51fb5062b0477e5f7841f91e58584003">Critique of Pure Reason</a>, is determined wholly by the nature of our sensory apparatus and nervous systems: if our eyes or brains were different — like those of a bat or a dolphin, for instance — the world we experience would be different, too.
+Our experience of the world, Kant explains in his 1781 epic <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/gp/product/0140447474/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140447474&linkId=51fb5062b0477e5f7841f91e58584003">Critique of Pure Reason</a>, is determined wholly by the nature of our sensory apparatus and nervous systems: if our eyes or brains were different — like those of a bat or a dolphin, for instance — the world we experience would be different, too.
 He writes:

 >it remains completely unknown to us what objects may be by themselves and apart from the receptivity of our senses.
 We know nothing but our manner of perceiving them; that manner being peculiar to us, and not necessarily shared by every being.